Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-In contrast, the latter approach is less directly concerned with social constructs, focusing instead on groups based on factors that capture observable properties.
-For example, a disaggregated evaluation might focus narrowly on whether a system performs less well for people with long hair than it does for people with short hair, with no particular regard for the relationship between hairstyle and gender.
-This approach sidesteps the difficult task of defining gender, as well as the task of obtaining accurate information about group membership.
-However, it also makes it difficult to directly conclude anything about the existence or absence of suspected performance disparities involving groups based on gender.\looseness=-1
+In contrast, focusing on observable properties sidesteps some of the difficulties presented by social constructs, provided those properties are not assumed to serve as reliable proxies for social constructs.
+However, it can still be challenging to obtain accurate information about group membership.
+For example, how short does a person's hair need to be to be described as ``short'' and what normative reasons might there be to be interested this factor if not its relationship to gender?
+This approach also makes it difficult to conclude anything about performance disparities involving social constructs like gender---yet, as we mentioned above, some of the groups that are most disadvantaged within society are groups based on social constructs.\looseness=-1

-Just as focusing on aggregate performance metrics can obscure poor performance for people belonging to particular groups, focusing on groups based on single factors can obscure poor performance for people belonging to groups based on multiple factors.
-For example, the Gender Shades study demonstrated that three commercially available gender classifiers had higher error rates for women with darker skin tones than for women or people with darker skin tones overall~\cite{gendershades}.
-It is therefore important to specifically assess and report system performance for~people belonging to groups based on multiple factors.
+Just as focusing on aggregate performance metrics can obscure poor performance for groups of people that are not well represented in an evaluation dataset, focusing on groups based on single factors can obscure poor performance for people belonging to intersectional groups.
+For example, the Gender Shades study demonstrated that three commercially available gender classifiers had higher error rates for women with darker skin tones than for women or for people with darker skin tones overall~\cite{gendershades}.
+Disaggregated evaluations should therefore assess and report system performance for people belonging to both intersectional and non-intersectional groups.\looseness=-1

-Lastly, we emphasize that some people belonging to the groups on which a disaggregated evaluation will focus may not want the evaluation to be designed and conducted, no matter the potential benefits to uncovering performance disparities that affect them.
-This raises the challenging question of who gets to decide whether an evaluation will take place.\looseness=-1
+Regardless of whether a disaggregated evaluation focuses on social constructs or on observable properties, it must be possible to create an evaluation dataset that can support the goal of the evaluation.
+For example, if an evaluation will be confirmatory and focused on potential performance disparities that may generally affect people who will encounter the system in the future, then the evaluation dataset must be roughly balanced across the different groups of interest, with sufficient data about each.
+In practice, this can be difficult to achieve, especially if there are many groups of interest (as is often the case when focusing on intersectional groups).
+As a result, it is much easier to design disaggregated evaluations that focus on a small number of particularly salient groups based on a small number of factors.\looseness=-1

-\subsection{Which other factors will be considered and how?}
+\subsection{Which additional factors will be accounted for and how will they be accounted for?}